Hello-dev-official/nitrogenerator/README.md

 [-] The code does not work for WINDOWS CMD yet, so do it on an IDE like pycharm or vscode

 [-] Its not gonna work because I only made it for educational purposes, you can change the code and use it, to make it work

+I will be making this tool much more faster!!.
+Right now im pretty sure its the fastest nitrogenerator in the world